Access4Learning/sif3-framework-dotnet/README.md

 - Updated US demo projects to use SIF US 3.3 model objects.
 - Added a Service Path exercise to the AU and US training exercises.

+**Feb 04, 2016 - 1.1.2 Resolve issue with Visual Studio 2013**

+- Applied code change due to compiler error that occurs in VS`2013 but not VS 2015.